partylikeits1983/miden-tutorials/book/src/rust-client/mint_consume_send_tutorial.md

 ## Step 3: Consuming multiple notes in a single transaction:
 Now that we know how to identify notes ready to consume, let's consume the notes created by the faucet in a single transaction.
 After consuming the notes, Alice's wallet balance will be updated.

-The code snippet below identifies the notes ready to consume, and consumes them in a single transaction.
+The following code snippet identifies consumable notes and consumes them in a single transaction.

 Add this snippet to the end of your file in the `main()` function:
 ```Rust